kahnchana/RNN/README.md

 1) Download the data : about 120MB
    (four matlab matrices; these are only for training on biking videos; y matrices have 1-negative,2-positive)

 2) Install dependencies for torch

-3) Run train.lua
+3) Run in terminal: train.lua

-4) Run test.lua -checkpoint checkpoints/checkpoint_final.t7
+4) Run in terminal: test.lua -checkpoint checkpoints/checkpoint_final.t7

 You should get the accuracy.
 But the accuracy keeps coming as zero.
 I can't figure out whats wrong.